xye7ei/metaparse/README.md

 <sub>[2]. may be untrue.</sub>

-Though this module does not target at replacing other more extensive tools, it is extreme handy and its integration in Python projects is seamless.
+Though this slim module does not target at replacing more extensive tools, it is extreme handy and its integration in Python projects is seamless.

 # Going into non-determinism